DataSystemsGroupUT/dataeng/src/main/java/kafka/expert/exercise8/Readme.md

 - Termometer (Temperature Producer)

 ## Creating the Avro Schemas
-You need to create an Avro schema for the key and value of the message.
+You need to create an Avro schema for the key and prefVal of the message.

 1. Make sure you are in the right directory.
 The *.avsc schema files should be in the relative path kafka_avro/src/main/avro